 10 ways to do New Year's Eve like an Icelander

 The best parties are the ones you need to plan ahead for.
-There are several to choose from so just pick the place you’ve already found that you like or choose from one of the great options.
-Some require a small entrance fee while others are free.
-We suggest you contact them about getting tickets or test your luck by going downtown early enough.
+There are several to choose from: Prikið, Austur, Kaffibarinn, etc. Just pick the place you’ve already found that you like and contact them about getting tickets.
 The parties usually start at around 1AM, so you might want to nap in the day before (unless you’re doing all the cooking, in which case, I recommend a nap between the brenna and the skaup - see below).

 2. Buy fireworks from the search and rescue.